k2s09/old-website/content/_index.md

 ---
 hero:
-  heading: Welcome to my website!
-Check out my blogs.
+  heading: Novela, the simplest way to start publishing with Hugo and Forestry.
   maxWidthPX: 652
 ---